(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: Component decomposition

-We estimate uncertainties on the best-fit parameters (magnitude, $r_{\rm e}$, and $b/a$) using injection–recovery simulations.
-The best-fit model for each component is inserted into 100 randomly selected empty-sky regions and convolved with either an empirical PSF or WebbPSF.
+We estimate uncertainties on the best-fit parameters using injection–recovery simulations.
+The best-fit model for each component is inserted into 100 randomly selected empty-sky regions and convolved with either STPSF or the smoothed STPSF.
 For each parameter, we report the best-fit value measured in the real image, while the uncertainties correspond to the 16th–84th percentile range of the recovered distributions, computed relative to the simulation median.
-This procedure captures the impact of sky background variations, and PSF variations, but does not account for systematic uncertainties associated with different plausible models (e.g., two- vs. three-component fits), which in some bands may exceed the quoted errors.
+This procedure captures the impact of sky background variations and PSF uncertainties on the recovery of a given model, but does not account for systematic uncertainties associated with different plausible models or PSF choices, which affect the best-fit values themselves (Appendix~\ref{app:galfit_tests}).